This guide walks you through your first CodeBuddy interaction — from opening the chat panel to reviewing and applying code changes.

 Section titled “Prerequisites”- CodeBuddy installed in your editor (Installation)

-- An API key configured for at least one AI provider
+- An API key configured for at least one AI provider, click the settings Icon -> General -> Go to Settings -> Providers to configure your provider (Configuration)

 Send your first task

 Section titled “Send your first task”Type a task in natural language.
+Choose between agent, ask or plan mode.
 For example:

 Create a utility function that validates email addresses and write tests for itCodeBuddy will: